 Our Law Firm Stands Up For Your Rights

 Slip-and-fall accidents are a leading cause of injury in the United States.
 Each year, thousands of people are injured in accidents that occur when premises are not properly maintained and managed.
-Depending on the type pf property (residential to commercial), a property owner's responsibility ranges from clearing the snow in the parking lot, to ensuring that there is a trained lifeguard on-duty at an apartment complex swimming pool, to making sure that there are warning signs out for wet floors and other hazards, which the owner or property management knows about, but may not be immediately visible to guests and others on the premises.
+Depending on the type of property (residential or commercial), a property owner’s responsibility ranges from clearing the snow in the parking lot, to ensuring that there is a trained lifeguard on-duty at an apartment complex swimming pool, to making sure that there are warning signs out for wet floors and other hazards, which the owner or property management knows about, but may not be immediately visible to guests and others on the premises.
 If a property owner’s negligence caused your accident, it is in your best interest to speak to a slip and fall lawyer.

-If you have been injured in a slip and fall accident because of a property owner's negligence, you need the assistance of an experienced attorney.
-Maryland slip and fall accident lawyer Stuart L. Plotnick and his talented legal team at the Law Offices of Stuart L. Plotnick, LLC have handled numerous personal injury cases in Montgomery County and surrounding areas.
-There's no substitute for experience, no substitute for success.
+If you have been injured in a slip and fall accident in Rockville because of a property owner’s negligence, you need the assistance of an experienced attorney.
+Maryland slip and fall lawyer Stuart L. Plotnick and his talented legal team at the Law Offices of Stuart L. Plotnick, LLC have handled numerous personal injury cases in Montgomery County and surrounding areas.

 - Spilled water left on floors in restaurants, stores and other public places

 - Unmarked obstacles, including objects left in hallways or on sidewalks

 - Uneven stairs and loose railings